G-3. Scheduling Work Involving Critical Systems

 IU Southeast has established the following policies and procedures relating to scheduling work on critical systems in order to avoid dangerous situations or confusion on campus.

-- All scheduled work on critical systems must be approved by the director of Physical Plant and scheduled with the greatest of care.
+- All scheduled work on critical systems must be approved by the executive director of Facility Operations and scheduled with the greatest of care.
 No work will be scheduled without first checking academic and event schedules and calendars.